hazelcast/hazelcast-jet/site/docs/sql/00-intro.md

 backend or the Jet SQL backend.

-The default SQL backend is designed for quick, ad-hoc queries over Hazelcast in-memory collections.
-The Jet backend allows you to combine Hazelcast collections with external data sources (Kafka, files) using a single query.
+The default SQL backend is designed for quick, ad-hoc queries over IMaps.
+The Jet backend allows you to combine various data sources (IMap, Kafka, files) using a single query.
 It is designed for long-running queries (continuous queries, batch processing) and does not optimize for very low query initialization overhead.

 The Hazelcast SQL service selects the backend automatically with a trial-and-error approach: first try the default IMDG backend, if it